 My employer did most of her writing at a very small table in our rented room.
 The table was barely large enough for her trusty portable typewriter.
 She wrote looking out the window at the small inlet across the street, which was full or empty of water, depending on the tide.

 I came in and she looked around.
 She had her fingers still resting on the typewriter keys, but then, as she assessed my expression, she lifted them and turned to face me more fully.

 "Is this going to take some time?" she asked.

 I shrugged.
 "Quite possibly."

-We had the deck to ourselves (people seldom used it in the late afternoon).
-I told her everything that had happened, in detail.
+We had the deck to ourselves, and my employer waited patiently as I wiped down two chairs.
+Then I told her everything that had happened, in detail.
 She smoked cigarettes as I talked, looking out over the small pond behind the inn.

 When I was done, she smiled.
 "You're clearly trying to distract me from my writing.
 First the Town Hall fire, and then the dead man who fell, or was pushed, from the roof of the News Store, and now this.
 Okay, I'm distracted.
 However, please don't have anything else happen, at least for the next few hours."

 "It felt like the family was important – by which I mean rich, powerful, and influential – too important for her to try to take charge of the situation without having some solid facts on her side.
-Something about what she saw clearly bothered her – but apparently there wasn't anything she could put a finger on, or at least nothing tangible enough for her to feel confident in acting on."
+Something about the situation clearly bothered her – but apparently there wasn't anything she could put a finger on, or at least nothing tangible enough for her to feel confident in acting on."

-"And they did have their lawyer there with them, and he's pretty established in this area."
+"And they did have their lawyer there with them."

 "I wonder if he was called because of the death, after it was discovered, or was he there already, for some other purpose...
 Rhonda gave no more indication of what she wanted from you?"
 She held up a hand.
 "Not that I'm doubting your reporting – of course – but that's the part which bugs me.
 Well, one part which bugs me.
 Was she nudging you in the hope that I'd get involved?"